CrazyForks/markdown-it-ts/docs/examples/renderer_rules.md

   'html_inline'
 ]
 ```
 These are the default renderer rules.
 For any element that is not explicitly listed in this array its default rule applies.
-For example the rule `bullet_list_open` is not defined, so when markdown-it tries to parse a list to HTML it defaults to ua generic renderer called `Renderer.prototype.renderToken`.
+For example the rule `bullet_list_open` is not defined, so when markdown-it tries to parse a list to HTML it defaults to a generic renderer called `Renderer.prototype.renderToken`.

 ## The demo tool